This week I decided to write about something different from usual, so you don’t get bored.

 It’s a manual printing technique where a mesh — originally silk — is used to transfer ink onto some surface.

 The mesh is attached to a frame that is either made out of wood or steel.
 Since it’s under a certain tension, it remains fully stretched.
 You can then make it impermeable by using an emulsion and exposing it to infrared lights.

 After that, you will wash the mesh (to remove those parts where you want the ink to go through) and dry it out completely.

-Now, the fun part begins!
-It’s time to passe the ink from the mesh to the printing surface.
+After that, the fun part begins!
+It’s time to pass the ink from the mesh to the printing surface.

 This printing technique, also called silk screen printing, goes back to the Song Dynasty in China, over 1,000 years ago.